davidsherwood87/davidsherwood87.github.io/index.md

 ### Where to find the code

-The code is available from the GitHub website by clicking [HERE](https://davidsherwood87.github.io)
+The code is available from the GitHub website by clicking [HERE](https://github.com/davidsherwood87/davidsherwood87.github.io) and finding the model5.py and agentframework.py files.